mapbender/owsproxy3/README.md

 #### Logging

 Turn logging  on/off.
-Saves logs in `owsproxy_log` table
+Logs will be saved in the `owsproxy_log` table

 * Key name: `logging`
 * Default: `true`

 #### Client IP obfuscating

-Obfuscate client ip, set `true` to hide the last byte of the client's ip address
+Conceals client IP, set `true` to hide the last byte of the client's IP address

 * Key name: `obfuscate_client_ip`
 * Default: `true`

 #### Proxy

-Proxy definition for connection via a proxy server at least `host` and `port` are needed for proxy definition.
+Proxy definition for connection via a proxy server, at least `host` and `port` are needed for proxy definition.

 * **host**:                   host name of the proxy server (define a host for a connection via a proxy server)
 * **port**:                   port number of the proxy server (define a host for a connection via a proxy server)